Last Updated on March 19, 2021 by Julia Wilson

 - Licking of the genital region: Beyond normal grooming, the vulva is often swollen with a clear discharge.
 If the discharge is cloudy or has a foul odour, see your veterinarian as the cat may have pyometra (an infection of the uterus).

-- Spraying: On vertical surfaces such as walls and chairs.
-The female cat’s urine contains pheromones to attract male cats.
+- Spraying: The female cat’s urine contains pheromones to attract male cats and she may spray on vertical surfaces such as walls and doors.

 Some cats are silent callers and may display none of the above signs.